Africa Executive Committee

 I am trying to drive a strong industry focus and believe that “it’s all about clients”.

 Kevin Black joined Deloitte in 1993 and was admitted to the partnership in 1999.
-He has served as the Business Unit Leader of the Financial Institutions Services Team (FIST) for four years and served as the Lead Client Service Partner of FirstRand Limited for five years.
-He was appointed Managing Partner of Clients & Industries in 2012.
+He served as the Business Unit Leader of the Financial Institutions Services Team (FIST) for four years from 2008 before being appointed as the firm’s Clients & Industries Leader and to the Executive Committee in 2012.

 Talent & Transformation